Receding Optimism and/or Higher Prices: Two Triggers for a New Precious Metals Buying Frenzy

 Secondary market metal (metal re-sold by investors back into dealer inventories) is also more plentiful.
 Pre-1965 90% silver – aka junk silver – premiums are the lowest they have been in years.
 Those coins come exclusively from the secondary market.
 And there are no hard costs underpinning premiums as there is with newly fabricated bars and rounds.

 Mints & Refiners Making New Silver Products Must Cover the Cost of Labor & Equipment

-The uptick in selling and downtick in buying quickly showed up in lower junk silver premiums.
+The uptick in selling and downtick in buying quickly showed up in lower junk silver premiums– how much is junk silver worth?
 And there are deals to be had in other places.
 Investors who don’t care about getting the current year on Silver Eagles can save a few cents per ounce buying random dated coins which have been readily available in recent weeks.

 Buyers today also have a lot more choice when it comes to inexpensive bullion coins than even 3 years ago.
 The enormous appetite for silver coins in the U.S. over the past several years coupled with the U.S. Mint’s inability to keep up led a handful of other sovereign mints to jump into the American bullion coin market.

 Australia’s Perth Mint now offers the Kangaroo; the British Royal Mint launched the Britannia; and Money Metals is proud to offer the Bounty – a super low premium coin from the New Zealand Mint.